Siti Rahmah Kassim: The Golden Bangle

 In 1957 Tunku Abdul Rahman had called for an emergency UMNO meeting at Dewan Hang Tuah in Bandar Hilir, Malacca, where he lamented that the party did not have sufficient funds to send him and his delegates to Britain for independence negotiations, and asked for donations from the public.
 He had reportedly shed tears while saying so, which inspired Siti Rahmah to take off her golden bangle and donate it.
+She was the first person to do so.

 She supposedly said, "This was a gift from my father for my wedding, but use it to aid in your fight for the country."
 She then walked around the hall asking the crowd to contribute to the fight for independence.
 "Those who are inside and outside this hall, please make donations to help Tunku Abdul Rahman Putra Al-Haj to go to London for the sake of the people and nation," she said.
 Inspired by her selflessness, men purportedly took off their rings, gold wristwatches and even the gold handles off their walking sticks, while women pledged earrings, brooches and dress pins.

 She had said that her action was spurred by her love for the country, people and religion in an interview with Bernama in 2010.

 Politics

 Siti Rahmah began her political career at the young age of 18 when she actively protested against the Malayan Union, and she became the first woman to contest in the 1959 general election.
 She held the Tementang seat in Rembau for two consecutive terms on the Alliance ticket until 1969.
 Even in her late 80s, Siti Rahmah was active in UMNO.
-In an interview with The Star, she had said, "Don't join UMNO today and hop to another party tomorrow just because someone says that party is better," referring to party hopping, while also praising then Prime Minister Najib Razak.
+In an interview with The Star, she had said, "Don't join UMNO today and hop to another party tomorrow just because someone says that party is better," referring to party hopping.